 For those of you eager to start stalking feudal Japan in Ghost of Tsushima – listening out for all the tells that reveal where enemies may or may not be lurking – but want to upgrade to the PS5 whenever you can find one in stock, we've listed which headsets support both consoles in our reviews.
+Otherwise, we've compiled lists for the best PS4 games and best PS4 accessories to make the most of your experience.

-Whether you’re aiming for studio-quality sound, a battery life that will see you through even the most grueling RPG, or a headset with a microphone that can withstand you ribbing your friends in Call of Duty: Warzone, we’ve got a decent selection for you.
+Whether you’re aiming for studio-quality sound, a battery life that will see you through even the most gruelling RPG, or a headset with a microphone that can withstand you ribbing your friends in Call of Duty: Warzone, we’ve got a decent selection for you.
 The budget-conscious need not worry, either; we've tested the entire spectrum of headsets for your reassurance.

 So, read on below to discover what the best PS4 headsets in 2022 can offer.
 That said, if you're a PC gamer, check out the best PC gaming headsets instead.